shotstack-samples/build-me-a-video-twitter-bot/README.md

 For Shotstack you can access your API keys via your dashboard.
 Add your sandbox or production key to your `.env` file and use the appropriate environment. `v1` for production and `stage` for the sandbox.

 ### AWS
-Make sure your AWS environment is set up correctly.
+Make sure your AWS environment is set up correctly and you have added your AWS region to the `SLS_REGION` environment variable.
+In our case this is `ap-southeast-2`.

 There are a range of resources that will help you if you're unfamiliar with the process:
 1. [Setting Up Serverless Framework With AWS](https://www.serverless.com/framework/docs/getting-started)
 2. [Getting started with the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)